-Photo gallery: Crowds descend on Faith for annual Fourth of July parade - Salisbury Post
+Photo gallery: Crowds descend on Faith for Fourth of July parade - Salisbury Post

 Participants included the 2022 sheriff candidates, elected officials, businesses, churches, civic groups and war re-enactors.

 This is the 75th anniversary of the Faith Fourth of July celebration.
 While the first Fourth of July celebration in Faith occurred in 1920, it didn’t become a yearly event until 1946.
-The grand marshals for this year’s parade were honorees from the 1946 celebration.
+The grand marshals for this year’s parade were longtime volunteers.

 Faith Community Chorus continues concert tradition during Fourth of July celebration